Wonder Boy in Monster World: Adaptation

-The UK comic Sonic the Comic ran an 8-part comic strip through issues 2–9 starring Shion on his adventures in Demon World.
+The UK comic Sonic the Comic ran an eight-part comic strip through issues 2–9 starring Shion on his adventures in Demon World.

 Reception

 Electronic Gaming Monthly gave the Turbo Duo version a 7.2 out of 10, praising the music, graphics, and vast size of the game.
-GamePro were less impressed, remarking that the characters "have that doe-eyed look reminiscent of the best motel art" and that figuring out how to use some of the items is difficult.
-They did praise the game's emphasis on action over dialogue and travel, but concluded, "Still, it appears that the designers didn't work too hard to inject much freshness, like a more intriguing story line or more realistic graphics.
+GamePro was less impressed, remarking the characters "have that doe-eyed look reminiscent of the best motel art" and figuring out how to use some of the items is difficult.
+They did praise the game's emphasis on action over dialogue and travel, but concluded: "Still, it appears that the designers didn't work too hard to inject much freshness, like a more intriguing story line or more realistic graphics.
 That's what makes Dynastic Hero a 'run of the mill' rather than a 'better' RPG."